-Vestibular disease is a condition in which the cat develops incoordination due to a number of disorders affecting the vestibular apparatus in the inner ear or brainstem.
+Vestibular disease is a condition in which the cat develops incoordination due to several disorders affecting the vestibular apparatus in the inner ear or brainstem.
 The vestibular system is responsible for providing the brain with vital information about orientation and direction relative to gravity.
 This information means your cat is aware if he is turning, upside down, right side up, walking, running or falling.

 Many of us have temporarily disrupted the vestibular system when we have spun around fast or been on a merry-go-round, as soon as you stop, you may remember staggering, losing your balance or tilting to one side for a few seconds until the vestibular system catches up.